Home Compare BEI.DE vs LISP.SW

 Beiersdorf Aktiengesellschaft vs Chocoladefabriken Lindt & Sprüngli: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Beiersdorf Aktiengesellschaft carrying a narrow edge on growth.
-Chocoladefabriken Lindt & Sprüngli still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Beiersdorf Aktiengesellschaft holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Chocoladefabriken Lindt & Sprüngli still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.